 If you are going be away for less than 13 months...

 ...and are reasonably sure that you will be returning to your previous role, then we recommend that you keep hold of your practising certificate.
-You will still need to meet your CPD requirement and pay the necessary fees, but it does mean that you can return to practice without having to reapply.
+You will still need to meet your CPD requirement (pro-rated for those on maternity leave) and pay the necessary fees, but it does mean that you can return to practice without having to reapply.

 If you are going to be away for more than 13 months...

 ... you might consider giving up your practising certificate.
 If you do give it up we recommend that you take up a non-practising member or roll-only membership option as it helps keep you in touch with what’s going on.
-You would also be subject to disclosure, and required to reapply for your practising certificate (see below) and would come back on a restricted basis for at least 12 months.
+You would also be subject to disclosure, and required to reapply for your practising certificate (see below) and may have to come back on a restricted basis.
 If you are returning from maternity leave, that restriction should not conflict with your employer’s obligation to offer you your job with the same terms and conditions.

 See our Parents in the Profession Guide for more information.